-- Appetizers arrived all at once (if we did not order soup, we would not have minded
+- All the appetizers arrived at once (if we did not order soup, we would not mind)

-- Dinner took only 56 minutes to finish after we ordered and usually at a "fine dining" restaurant, a dinner should take an hour and fifteen minutes or less.
+- Dinner took only 56 minutes to finish after we ordered and usually at a "fine dining" restaurant, a dinner should take an hour and fifteen minutes or so.
 What I personally think it should be below...

 - Soup 15 minutes